7 Health Benefits Of Avocados & How Many To Eat A Day

 "Avocados are packed with anti-inflammatory compounds like carotenoids, vitamins C and E, and phenolic compounds," says Wilson.
 "All of these substances have been shown to protect against oxidative damage and chronic disease while improving cognitive function."

 Oleic acid plays a role here, too, says Munnelly.
 Previous research has found that diets high in oleic acid have a positive impact against inflammatory-related diseases4 and activate the pathways of certain immune-boosting cells.

 Avocados are also a great source of alpha-linolenic acid (ALA), an essential omega-3 fatty acid.
-ALAs have been shown to lessen inflammatory damage for those with colitis5, and have neuroprotective effects6.
+ALA has been shown in preclinical research to lessen inflammatory pathways in gastrointestinal disease models like colitis5, and has neuroprotective effects6.

 They can help you maintain a healthy weight.

 Avocados are often touted as a food that helps people lose weight, particularly belly fat.
 But does eating avocados really support a healthy weight?

 Not exactly.
 "While avocados don't directly burn fat, they are a good source of nutrients to support weight loss or maintain weight," Wilson explains.
 "The high fat and fiber content in avocados can help people feel more satiated, which helps to regulate appetite.
 And we know that people who eat fiber-rich foods, like fruits and vegetables, tend to maintain a healthier body weight7 compared to those who don't."